oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 - **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another excellent option for installing and managing Java versions.

-- **HTTPie**: This is a powerful command-line HTTP request utility you’ll use to test both Spring Boot resource servers.
+- **HTTPie**: This is a powerful command-line HTTP request utility you'll use to test both Spring Boot resource servers.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

 ## Bootstrap the Producer Project using Spring Initialzr